EQAO is an independent agency that creates and administers

 large-scale assessments to measure Ontario students’ achievement in reading, writing and math at key stages of their education.
 All EQAO assessments are developed by Ontario educators to align with

 The Ontario Curriculum.
 The assessments evaluate student achievement objectively and in relation to a common provincial standard.
-EQAO is undertaking a multi-year project to
+EQAO is currently focused on a

 EQAO provides results to each student who writes an assessment.
 Its personalized reports help support individual student learning.
 The agency provides schools and school boards with detailed reports about their students’ achievement, as well as contextual, attitudinal and behavioural information from questionnaires, in an interactive online reporting tool.
 These data are used to improve school programming and classroom instruction.
 EQAO also reports the